ourworldventures/www_ourworld_tf/content/blog/2022/03/post-8/index.md

 ---
-title: "Co-Realizing the Promise"
+title: "Co-Realizing the Promise" # Quotation marks allow colons, semicolons, etc.
-description: "Together with our global community, we're realizing the initial promise of an open-source, peer-to-peer Internet owned by the people."
+description: "Together with our global community, we're realizing the initial promise of an open-source, peer-to-peer Internet owned by the people." # Quotation marks allow colons, semicolons, etc.
-date: 2022-03-21T14:40:00-05:00
+date: 2022-03-21
+updated: 2022-03-21 # Comment-out this line with a # if content is unchanged
+draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
-  categories: ["Peer-to-peer", "Open source"]
+  categories: ["Foundation"]
+  categories: [threefold_grid, community, farming, interview, update]

 extra:
-  subtitle: "Together with our global community, we're realizing the initial promise of an open-source, peer-to-peer Internet owned by the people."
+  subtitle: "The UNIQUE Post 1 subtitle" # Quotation marks allow colons, semicolons, etc.
-  author: "Sacha Obeegadoo"
+  author: Sacha Obeegadoo
+  authorImg: /images/people/sacha_obeegadoo.jpg
-  imgPath: images/threefold_blog2.png
+  imgPath: images/blog/realizing_the_promise.png
-  isFeatured: "true"
+  isFeatured: true

 ---

 What was once a massive global movement sparked by the idealism of free culture and the net, is now hosting a wave of unintended consequences that may destroy sovereignty and freedom as we know it.
 The digital revolution and the “democratization” of the Internet promised to lead us to a prosperous and equitable world, one that brought us closer together, eliminating both physical and virtual boundaries.

 <br/>

-“We are creating a world that all may enter without privilege or prejudice accorded by race, economic power, military force, or station of birth… a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity… Your legal concepts of property, expression, identity, movement, and context do not apply to us.
-They are all based on matter, and there is no matter here.” – Declaration of independence of Cyberspace – John Perry Barlow – Davos, 1996.
+_“We are creating a world that all may enter without privilege or prejudice accorded by race, economic power, military force, or station of birth… a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity… Your legal concepts of property, expression, identity, movement, and context do not apply to us.
+They are all based on matter, and there is no matter here.” – Declaration of independence of Cyberspace – John Perry Barlow – Davos, 1996._

 <br/>